Audace-Sailing-Team/anemometer_unit/readme.md

 - 1 x 3.7V [insert capacity] LiPo battery with jst connector

 ### Current state
-The code has been designed to report a sample of the rotation per minute of the cup every sample period.
+The code has been designed to report a sample of the rotation per minute of the cup and the relative wind angle every sample period.
-Relative wind angle measurement is not yet implemented.
-The code is NOT TESTED, therefore not guaranteed to run.
-The content of the `3mf_files` directory is incomplete, it's missing the files for the vane of the anemometer.
+The code has been tested and works.

 ### TODO
-- [ ] Test and validate first code
+- [x] Test and validate first code
-- [ ] Troubleshoot first code
+- [x] Troubleshoot first code
-- [ ] Add the vane .3mf files to `3mf_files`
+- [x] Add the vane .3mf files to `3mf_files`
 - [ ] Update the website with the info in this very document
-- [ ] Implement relative wind angle readings from the AS5600
+- [x] Implement relative wind angle readings from the AS5600